 - 1. Never travel with personnel in the platform. - 2.
-Never travel with the booms raised. - Store booms properly in the boom rest.
+Never travel with the booms raised. - 3.
+Fully retract booms and store booms properly in the boom rest.
 Lower the lower boom fully before lowering upper boom into the rest. - 4.
-Lock boom(s) in place with hold down system. - Keep all tools or other items properly stored on the vehicle while traveling.
+Lock boom(s) in place with hold down system. - 5.
+Keep all tools or other items properly stored on the vehicle while traveling.
 Otherwise, they may fall onto the roadway. - 6.
 Fully retract the outriggers, store outrigger pads, and wheel chocks. - 7.
 Disengage the power take-off to prevent damage. - 8.
 Ensure platform liner is retained during travel with platform cover or clips to prevent loss. - 9.
 Follow the vehicle manufacturer's instructions for operating the vehicle.